yamunariver/Network/README.md

 `SMTP stands for Simple Mail Transfer Protocol.
 It is a communication protocol used for sending and receiving email messages over the Internet.` Mail servers and other message transfer agents (MTAs) use SMTP to send, receive and relay mail messages.

+## CSP

+CSP network automation is the process used by communication service providers (CSPs) to automate network management and provisioning for maximum efficiency.
+Modern organizations seek agility, consistency, and speed in traditional and cloud-centered application management.
+Network automation achieves these goals by implementing functions like network mapping, resource provisioning, and network testing in the cloud.
+Communications service providers employ automation as a cost-effective way to meet growing service demand and deliver innovation.